-Brittany Griffin is a nationally certified herbalist and New York state licensed acupuncturist with a four-year master’s degree in traditional medicine.
+Dr. Brittany Griffin is a New York state licensed acupuncturist with a doctorate in Acupuncture and Chinese Medicine.
 She holds a bachelor’s degree from the Pennsylvania State University, where she formed a strong background in human biology and genetics.
 Brittany believes that our medical system should incorporate traditional modalities alongside modern approaches to provide the most comprehensive care for our patients.
 She has worked as a research assistant in the neurology department at Lutheran Medical Center, where she also participated in a post-graduate program on the obstetrics floor using acupuncture during active labor and delivery.
-Brittany has experience treating a wide range of conditions, with a special interest in chronic and acute pain, dermatology, and prenatal/postpartum issues
+Brittany has experience treating a wide range of conditions, with a special interest in pain management and prenatal/postpartum issues.

 Melissa Little is a licensed acupuncturist and herbalist in the state of New York with a Master's degree from Pacific College of Oriental Medicine.
 She is an advocate of alternative medicine and is of the belief that affordable healthcare should be the norm, not the exception.
 She welcomes individuals with a wide range of health issues, and has a particular interest in treating pain management, digestive disorders, anxiety and depression.
 Before discovering her passion for acupuncture, Melissa studied Mediterranean archaeology at SUNY Albany where she used her inquisitive mind to uncover and understand our ancestors.
 Melissa uses a similar approach with Chinese Medicine and in the understanding and treatment of the body.